 The Governor of Massachusetts declared a state of emergency due to the COVID-19 outbreak from March 2020 to June 2021.
 The COVID-19 crisis has created disruptions in the financial markets and the overall economy.
-The Foundation did fundraise during the state of the emergency through online fundraising events.
+The Foundation did fundraise during the state of the emergency but did not conduct any in-person fundraising events.
 Management continually monitors its effect on the operations of the Foundation.